 - Apple Watch watches.

-- It is an application easy to use.
+- It is an easy to use application.

 - It has good accuracy when displaying the routes that have been followed on a map.

-- All icons in the app have description.
+- All the icons that the app contains have a description.

 - Works perfectly with screen readers.